 Students and their teacher at the Dalzell School for Turks, probably photographed in the 1930s.
-(Greg Thompson Collection)
+Courtesy of the Greg Thompson Collection.

-The Turkish people have always been extremely skittish about genetic testing, but we [authors of South Carolina's Turkish People: A History and Ethnology] obtained DNA sequences for eight direct descendants of the supposed patriarch, Joseph Benenhaley.
+The Turkish people have always been extremely skittish about genetic testing, but we obtained DNA sequences for eight direct descendants of the supposed patriarch, Joseph Benenhaley.
 Though such testing has its problems, it can be useful in combination with other research.
 In this case, the results for the eight subjects were consistent with ancestry including a Mediterranean/Middle Eastern/North African progenitor, with substantial white European admixture, some evidence of Native American linkages, and no significant sub-Saharan African contribution.